Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Introduction

 \section{Introduction}

 Facial shape estimation from a single RGB image has been an active research topic in both computer vision and computer graphics, and has various applications in fields such as VR/AR, animation, face editing, and biometrics.
-Early works \cite{blanz1999morphable, blanz2003face,paysan20093d,zhu2015high} focused on estimating whether the projection of 3D faces is faithful to the input image by minimizing sparse landmark location losses and dense photometric losses.
-However, if we use only the supervision signal from the discrepancy between the input image and the projected counterpart, the face shapes reconstructed from different images of the same person might look dissimilar and be difficult to visually recognize.
-One underlying reason is that the expression and pose could influence the intrinsically identifiable features of the recovered shapes.
-Empirically speaking, the face shape contributes much less error than the expression and pose in landmark location losses.
-Therefore, minimizing only the discrepancy between the input image and the projected counterpart makes it difficult to find the optimal face shape consistency among different images of the same person.
-Based on this observation, learning to regress a recognizable 3D face shape from a single image with varying poses and expressions has attracted much attention in recent years.
-A straightforward solution to this problem is aggregating the shape parameters of the same identity and separating those of different people.
-Tran et al.\cite{tuan2017regressing} pool shape parameters belonging to the same identity to decrease their intraclass variance.
-Sonyal et al.\cite{sanyal2019learning}, and Liu et al.\cite{liu2018disentangling} apply shape consistency losses to make shape parameters discriminative and recognizable.
-Their shape parameters achieve sustainable high performance in face recognition, but the 3D face shape still fails to be visually discriminative, since the authors focus on improving the discrimination of shape parameters while ignoring the relationship between shape parameters and shape geometries.
-Therefore, to transfer the discrimination of shape parameters to 3D geometries, the relationship between shape parameters and 3D geometries needs to be carefully investigated instead of generally applying shape consistency losses to shape parameters.
+Early works \cite{blanz1999morphable, blanz2003face,paysan20093d,zhu2015high} focused on ensuring the projection of 3D faces is faithful to the input image by minimizing sparse landmark location losses and dense photometric losses.
+However, if we only use the supervision from the discrepancy between the input image and the projected counterpart, the face shapes reconstructed from different images of the same person may look dissimilar, making them difficult to visually recognize.
+A fundamental reason is that the expression and pose \YL{have much more significant impact on such reconstruction losses than discriminative features for individual subjects.} \YL{Empirically,} the face shape contributes much less error than the expression and pose in landmark location losses.
+Therefore, minimizing only the discrepancy between the input image and the projected counterpart makes it difficult to find the optimal face shape \yl{consistently} among different images of the same person.
+Based on this observation, learning to regress a \emph{recognizable} 3D face shape from a single image with varying poses and expressions has attracted much attention in recent years.
+A straightforward solution to this problem is aggregating the shape parameters of the same \YL{person} and separating those of different people.
+Tran et al.~\cite{tuan2017regressing} pool shape parameters belonging to the same \YL{person} to decrease their intraclass variance.
+Sonyal et al.~\cite{sanyal2019learning}, and Liu et al.\cite{liu2018disentangling} apply shape consistency losses to make shape parameters discriminative and recognizable.
+Their shape parameters achieve sustainable high performance in face recognition, but the \YL{resulting} 3D face \YL{shapes} still \YL{fail} to be visually discriminative, since the authors focus on improving the discrimination of shape parameters while ignoring the relationship between shape parameters and shape geometries.
+Therefore, to transfer the discrimination of shape parameters to 3D geometries, the relationship between shape parameters and 3D geometries needs to be carefully investigated\YL{, rather than simply} applying shape consistency losses to shape parameters.